bseaver/js1-article-search/README.md

 gem install sass

+gulp jshint (to check for errors)

-gulp dev (gulp prod to uglify/minify)
+gulp dev (to generate build, gulp prod to uglify/minify the build)

-gulp serve
+gulp servedev (to serve the dev build, gulp serveprod to serve the production)

 ##Create New Project - Module Installation Commands